dim3nsi4/emacs-config/README.md

 The whole configuration is contained into the dotemacs file (that's the .emacs file).
 This file uses the following packages if available:

-- helm
+- helm (and helm-gtags, helm-projectile, helm-flyspell, helm-ag, helm-dash)
-- company
+- company (and company-jedi, company-anaconda, company-bibtex, company-quickhelp, company-aucompany-auctex)
-- projectile
+- projectile (and company-projectile)
 - vimish-fold
 - smartparens
 - drag-stuff
 - popwin
 - flycheck
 - ispell
-- yasnippet
+- yasnippet (and java-yasnippet)
 - expand-region
 - undo-tree
 - whitespace-cleanup-mode